Skip to main content

 Summer Camp Launch Pad Coordinator

 The Launch Pad Coordinator will, before each week of camp, contact parents/guardians to check in about students and obtain additional information about children attending camp each week.
-During the camp week they will work with CPIP staff to make sure camp is running smoothly and will field parent calls and camper needs.
-They will help to facilitate the camp plan and make in-the-moment decisions in conference with Education Staff.
+During the camp week they will work with camp director and staff to make sure camp is running smoothly and will field parent calls and camper needs.
+They will help to facilitate the camp plan and make in-the-moment decisions in conference with Education Director and other staff.
 Day-to-day, they will give support to all students at summer camp with special attention paid to students enrolled in or needing the resources provided by the Launch Pad program.
 They will help to mentor Teaching Artist Fellows in how to work with and support the needs of all learners during the camp day by observing and providing feedback.
-Coordinators may be assigned to any of our locations over the course of the summer including Mason Community Center/Mason High School, Cincinnati Playhouse in the Park and Ignite Institute.
+Coordinators may be assigned to any of our locations over the course of the summer including Mason Community Center/High School/Middle School and Cincinnati Playhouse in the Park.

 To Apply: